 The basic calculus of this transformation process applies across countries—which explains why these transformations are so prevalent—but there will be many context-specific factors to consider when analyzing the implications of these processes for any given country or region, including pastoralist or ASAL regions.

-First, all countries possess different endowments, and this is in turn influences what a country’s comparative advantage is.
+First, all countries possess different endowments, and this in turn influences what a country’s comparative advantage is.
 The high-population-density countries of East Asia, for example, obviously have a comparative advantage in labor-intensive manufacturing.
 Other countries have comparative advantages in mining, tourism, or various types of agriculture.
-Given the relative abundance of land but volatile water resources, the historical comparative advantage of ASAL regions of the Horn of Africa is, of course, pastoralism.
-However, an important point to note is that comparative advantages can change over time as economies develop new characteristics or deliberately create new characteristics.
-These changes can result from positive interventions—for example, more education in Asia gives these economies a comparative advantage in higher tech manufacturing and services—as well as negative trends such as climate change or resource degradation.
+Given the relative abundance of land but volatile water resources of the ASAL regions of the Horn of Africa, the historical comparative advantage of these areas is, of course, pastoralism.
+However, an important point to note is that comparative advantages can change over time as economies develop new characteristics or deliberately create them.
+These changes can result from positive interventions—for example, more education in Asia gives Asian economies a comparative advantage in higher tech manufacturing and services—as well as negative trends such as climate change or resource degradation.
 Thus a relevant question is whether pastoralism still has a comparative advantage.
 A second relevant question is how policies might favorably alter the economy so as to give the region comparative advantages outside pastoralism.

 Another context-specific aspect of economic transformation in the Horn of Africa is vulnerability to shocks and stresses.
 The stresses engendered by population growth were acknowledged early on in the transformation literature, but vulnerability to shocks was largely ignored until recently.
 Vulnerability can be characterized as the probable extent to which people suffer deterioration of well-being, usually due to some specified shock or shocks.
 This definition has a number of implications.
 It makes vulnerability outcome based, with well-being (nutrition, education, health, rights) as the specific broad outcome of interest.
 It explicitly relates vulnerability to shocks and the capacity to withstand them.
 And it identifies vulnerability as an ex ante state rather than an ex post one.
 As such, it recognizes that circumstances change and agents are active, not passive.
 Given the contemporaneous and dynamic interrelationships among dimensions and determinants of well-being, the definition also acknowledges that vulnerability can appear as a cause, a symptom, or a component of an undesirable outcome (or state).